jackiehjm/stx-docs/doc/source/datanet/kubernetes/adding-data-networks-using-the-cli.rst

 Add Data Networks Using the CLI
 ===============================

-If you prefer, you can add data networks using the CLI.
-You can set up flat, VLAN and VXLAN data networks over physical networks using the **controller-0** command-line interface.
-The data networks provide connectivity for project networks.
+You can add data networks using the CLI.
+You can set up flat, VLAN and VXLAN data networks over physical networks using the command-line interface.
+The data networks model the L2 networks that are attached to node data, pci-sriov and pci-passthrough interface.

-.. rubric:: |prereq|

-.. _adding-data-networks-using-the-cli-prereq-controller-0-ready:

-Controller-0 must be installed and configured.

 .. rubric:: |proc|